Unit 3: Advanced Topics & Disease Prevention¶

 [CHONK: Modifiable Risk Factors]

-Here's where the empowerment gets concrete.
-Let's walk through the major modifiable risk factors for cancer, ranked roughly by the strength of evidence and magnitude of impact.
+Here's where the empowerment gets concrete: below are the major modifiable risk factors for cancer, ranked roughly by the strength of evidence and magnitude of impact.

 We'll address this briefly because you likely know it already, but the numbers are worth stating: cigarette smoking alone accounts for approximately 20% of all U.S. cancer cases and about 30% of cancer deaths.